 In conclusion, dogs are social animals.
 They need to connect with nature and other dogs as much as possible.
 They also need to stay engaged; some with physical exercise, others with puzzle toys, or both.
 Those who are always kept at home lose their heads from loneliness and boredom and end up with psychological issues.
 Just like us humans, dogs need to keep busy at least for a few hours a day.

-Watch Lady hilariously howling back to her ancestors, a pack of wolves, shown in a YouTube video.
+Following this happy ending, you can watch Lady hilariously howling back to her ancestors, a pack of wolves, shown in a video.

 ALSO VIEW: